Evergreen, Montana: 2020 census

+Income and poverty

 The median income for a household in the CDP was $59,338, and the per capita income for the past 12 months was $24,527.
 The number of people in poverty was 7.4%.

 Government

 Being unincorporated, Evergreen does not have a local government.
 Instead, the Flathead County Board of Commissioners provides governmental oversight for the community.

 Education

 The Evergreen Elementary District educates students from kindergarten through 8th grade.
 In the 2021–2022 school year the district had 702 students enrolled.
 Two school are in the district: East Evergreen School instructs students from kindergarten through 4th grade while Evergreen Junior High has 5th to 8th grade students.

 Students in 9th through 12th grade attend Glacier High School.
 In the 2021–2022 school year there were 1,430 students enrolled.

 Media

 The AM radio station KQDE is licensed in Evergreen.
 It broadcasts an urban contemporary music format.

 Infrastructure

 U.S. Route 2 passes through the community from north to south.
 It runs northeast 29 mi to West Glacier, at the entrance to Glacier National Park.
 The center of Kalispell is 4 mi southwest of Evergreen via US 2 and U.S. Route 93.
 Montana Highway 35 leads southeast from Evergreen 20 mi to Bigfork.

 Glacier Park International Airport provides commercial air service.